ihcsim/linkerd2-gitops/README.md

 kubectl -n scm exec "${git_server}" -- \
   git clone --bare https://github.com/ihcsim/linkerd2-gitops.git
 ```

+Argo CD will sync changes made to this repository with workloads on the
+cluster.

 Confirm that the remote repository is cloned successfully: